Written by: Christy Ip, LEED AP BD+C, LEED AP ID+C, WELL AP, Fitwel Ambassador, ActiveScore AP, LFA, Sustainability Lead | EXP

 A healthy workspace includes a combination of design and operational strategies that help bring health, work and wellness together.
 This could include choosing offices with proximity to public transportation to encourage active commuting and reduce reliance on cars.
 Offices can also integrate biophilic design elements such as indoor plants, natural materials and views of green spaces to create a more calming and rejuvenating atmosphere.
 Integrating natural elements into indoor environments has been demonstrated to alleviate stress, decrease blood pressure and enhance productivity.

-Operational strategies in promoting a healthy workspace involve various enhanced well-being practices and initiatives.
+Operational strategies for promoting a healthy workspace involve enhanced well-being practices and initiatives.
 Mental health support can also be promoted through policy, program and design strategies that seek to address the diverse factors that influence cognitive and emotional well-being.
-This can be provided through the provision of mental health screenings by licensed health professionals, mental health benefits policy that cover clinical screening and in/outpatient treatment and mental health benefits available to all employees without a need to share underlying health reason.
+This can be provided through the provision of mental health screenings by licensed health professionals, mental health benefits policy that covers clinical screening and in/outpatient treatment and mental health benefits available to all employees without a need to share underlying health reason.

 Certifications